AshwathyTR/IDN-Sum/README.md

 ## Support for game mechanics:

-The readerbot simulates playthroughs but doesn't perfectly mimic the game.

 The following game mechanics are supported:
 	1. Choices and consequences in both games (ref set_triggers.json and use_triggers.json)
 	2. Counters to keep track of variables like romance score in Before the Storm (ref counters.json)